mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-13"></a>
 [Back to top](#top)
 ## OH-13 -- Rep. Tim Ryan (D)
+### Committees
+Tim Ryan is the #11 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016